leolnchaves/i6-website/public/content/testimonials-en.md

 ---

 ## Testimonial 2
-**Quote:** EMS has been leading the adoption of AI in the pharmaceutical industry, and the partnership with Infinity6 reinforces this leadership.
+**Quote:** EMS has been leading the adoption of AI in the pharmaceutical industry and the partnership with Infinity6 reinforces this leadership.
 In just a few weeks, we were able to turn data into intelligent actions that generate immediate and measurable impact.
 **Author:** Marcus Sanchez
 **Title:** EMS Farma Shareholder
 **Company:** EMS Farma